-Antoine Bondaz holds a Ph.D. in political science at Sciences Po with a thesis entitled "From Insecurity to Stability: China's Korean Politics from 2009 to 2014" (summa cum laude), under the supervision of Professor François Godement.
-He presented an original reflection on China's regional strategy by analyzing Chinese perceptions of their environment, and developed concepts such as of "insecurity complex" and "peripheral stability strategy".
-He has conducted field research in China (Tsinghua University), South Korea (Korea University) and North Korea (Institute of Disarmament and Peace), and has conducted more than 150 interviews with leading academics, experts and diplomats.
-He was a research grant recipient of the CNRS, funded by the Directorate General of Armaments and attached to the CERI/ Sciences Po and the Institute for Strategic Research at the Military School (IRSEM).
-He previously studied at Sciences Po Bordeaux (France), National Sun Yat Sen University (Taiwan) and Hankuk University of Foreign Studies in South Korea.
+Antoine Bondaz holds a Phd in Political Science from Sciences Po.
+He wrote his thesis entitled "From Insecurity to Stability: China's Korean Politics from 2009 to 2014" (very honourable mention with the jury's congratulations) under the supervision of Professor François Godement.
+He presented an original reflection on China's regional strategy by analysing Chinese perceptions of their environment, and developed the concepts of "insecurity complex" and "peripheral stability strategy".
+He has conducted research in China (Tsinghua University), South Korea (Korea University) and North Korea (Institute of Disarmament and Peace), and has conducted more than 150 interviews with leading academics, experts and diplomats.
+He was a research grant recipient of the CNRS, funded by the Directorate General of Armaments and attached to the Centre d'Études et de Recherches Internationales de Sciences Po and the Institut de Recherches Stratégique de l'École Militaire.
+He previously studied at Sciences Po Bordeaux, National Sun Yat Sen University in Taiwan and Hankuk University of Foreign Studies in South Korea.